-By default, MySQL Databases on Aptible Deploy use a server certificate signed by Aptible for SSL / TLS termination.
+By default, MySQL Databases on Aptible use a server certificate signed by Aptible for SSL / TLS termination.
 Databases that have been running since prior to Jan 15th, 2021 will only have a self-signed certificate.
 See Database Encryption in Transit for more details.

 Never transmit sensitive or regulated information without SSL.
 Connecting without SSL should only be done for troubleshooting or debugging.